 - Consider what kind of sales are produced.
 Are they large repeat sales with good margins, or small one-off sales that generate little profit?

 - Bear in mind that advertisements can produce delayed results.

 Watch out for ads that generate enquiries that do not turn into sales

 - These are costing you extra money because of the resources they tie up.

-- Review your brochure or follow-up literature.
+- Review your brochure or website.
 It may not provide enough information or live up to the advertisement.

 - Check the employees handling the response are sufficiently trained.